c0fec0de/git-ws/README.md

 ```

 The parent directory became the ``git ws`` *workspace directory* .
-The actual git clone is the *main project* now.
+The current git clone is the *main project* now.
 ``git ws`` suggests to run ``git ws update``.
 You can try, but nothing will happen yet, as the manifest is quite empty.